By Maggie Ginsberg

 “It’s a rare experience to feel gratitude for a book’s pleasures on nearly every page.
 But Maggie Ginsberg has written that book.
 I could stay in this story for years.” –Luis Alberto Urrea, Pulitzer Prize and National Book Award finalist and bestselling author of The House of Broken Angels

-Maggie Ginsberg is the author of Still True, an editor at Madison Magazine, and an award-winning writer in Dane County, Wisconsin.
+Maggie Ginsberg is the author of Still True, a senior editor at Madison Magazine, and an award-winning writer in Dane County, Wisconsin.
 For nearly two decades, her magazine and newspaper articles have appeared in numerous city, regional and national publications.
-She is a vetted member of American Society of Journalists & Authors (ASJA) since 2010 and a dues paying member of the Wisconsin Writers Association, The Authors Guild, PEN America, Chicago Writers Association and Council for Wisconsin Writers.
+She is a vetted member of American Society of Journalists & Authors (ASJA) since 2010 and a dues paying member of the Wisconsin Writers Association, The Authors Guild, Chicago Writers Association and Council for Wisconsin Writers.
 She lives with her family in Wisconsin.

 Not since Kent Haruf have I read an author so skilled at capturing the nuance and complexity of small-town life with empathy and respect.